gallardoS/twitter-no/README.md

 - weekly heatmap chart
 - copies the chart as a png to the clipboard

-## install
+## local development

+1. clone repo
-1. open `chrome://extensions`
+2. open `chrome://extensions`
-2. enable developer mode
+3. enable developer mode
-3. click `load unpacked`
+4. click `load unpacked`
-4. select this folder
+5. select the cloned folder